From bespoke homes to thoughtfully designed commercial spaces, our portfolio reflects our passion for creating places with purpose and heart.

 Moor House

-Moor House is located on the rugged borderlands of West Yorkshire and Lancashire, deep within the Pennines near the village of Marsden.
-Sitting on the brim of a small moor valley that meets the River Colne, the site is surrounded by worn farmhouses, sheep pens, and bothies, echoing the region's industrious past.
+Moor House is set on the rugged borderlands of West Yorkshire and Lancashire, deep within the Pennines near the village of Marsden.
+Positioned on the edge of a small moor valley where it meets the River Colne, the site is surrounded by weathered farmhouses, sheep pens, and bothies - echoes of the region’s industrious heritage.

-The clients envisioned a bright, spacious family home that harmonised with its dramatic surroundings, offering open moorland views while respecting local wildlife.
-The design avoids grandeur, focusing instead on a form that ‘sits well’ within its vernacular setting.
+The clients wanted a bright, spacious family home that harmonises with its dramatic natural surroundings, offering open views across the moorland while respecting local wildlife.
+The design deliberately avoids grandeur, focusing instead on a form that ‘sits well’ within the traditional vernacular of the area.

-Developed around an axis, the house opens to valley views in the East and offers privacy to the West.
-Living spaces occupy the ground floor, with bedrooms upstairs framing the scenery.
-An annex and pool are seamlessly integrated, combining practicality with a contemporary edge.
+Organised around a central axis, the house opens eastward to capture valley views and provides privacy to the west.
+Living spaces occupy the ground floor, with bedrooms upstairs framing the surrounding landscape.
+An annex and swimming pool are integrated seamlessly, blending practicality with a contemporary touch.

-Taking cues from traditional rural buildings, the house is clad in Yorkshire sandstone from nearby quarries, with a roof of dark zinc and slate.
-Thoughtful details and carefully positioned openings connect each space to the surrounding Pennines.
+Drawing inspiration from traditional rural architecture, the home is clad in Yorkshire sandstone sourced from nearby quarries, topped with a roof of dark zinc and slate.
+Thoughtful detailing and carefully placed openings create strong visual and physical connections to the Pennine environment.

-This sensitive, modern interpretation of a rural home was recognised with an award from the Manchester Society of Architects, celebrating its considered design and integration into the landscape.
+This sensitive, modern interpretation of a rural family home was recognised with an award from the Manchester Society of Architects, celebrating its thoughtful design and harmonious integration into the landscape.

 Project